Abundant Housing LA: Advocacy

 At the state level, Abundant Housing LA has aligned with a broader coalition of pro-housing groups to support legislation that accelerates housing production.
 The group advocated for California's transit-oriented housing bills, including SB 827 in 2018 and its successor SB 50 in 2019, which proposed overriding certain local zoning laws to allow mid-rise apartment construction near transit hubs.
+In 2025, Abundant Housing LA officially co-sponsored and advocated for SB 79, a bill authored by State Senator Scott Wiener that legalizes apartment buildings within a half-mile mile radius of major transit stops across California.
+They joined California YIMBY, Streets For All, Inner City Law Center, Greenbelt Alliance, SPUR, and the Bay Area Council in co-sponsoring this transit-oriented development bill.

 When the Los Angeles City Council opposed SB 50, Abundant Housing LA joined California YIMBY in publicly advocating for the bill, arguing that zoning reforms were necessary to address the region's housing shortage.
 In 2022, Abundant Housing LA co-sponsored Assembly Bill 2097, which became law and eliminated minimum parking requirements for new developments near transit areas.
 The bill, which became law, restricts local governments from enforcing parking mandates in transit-rich zones, with the objective of reducing construction costs and promoting housing development.

 In addition, AHLA has supported streamlining laws like SB 35 and other bills that promote accessory dwelling units (ADUs) and limit exclusionary zoning.